maxmind/MaxMind-DB-Reader-dotnet/README.md

 This is the .NET API for reading MaxMind DB files.
 MaxMind DB is a binary file format that stores data indexed by IP address subnets (IPv4 or IPv6).

-## Requirements ##

-This library works with .NET 5.0 and above and .NET Standard 3.1 or above.

 ## Installation ##

 ### NuGet ###